mebobby2/drupal-dev/README.md

 credentials for drupal admin: (mebobby:password)

-Upto page 190 - Adding new artwork
+Upto page 199 - Viewing artworks

+before that: seperate client facing func into .pages and admin into .admin